How to become a doctor

 Step 5: Complete a residency

-Residents tend to work long hours, often working 60 to 80 hours per week, though this depends on specialty area.
+Residents tend to work long hours – often 60 to 80 hours per week – though this depends on the specialty area.
 They typically sit for the third USMLE exam at the end of their first year of residency.

-The average salary of first year medical residents is $59,279.
+The average salary for first-year medical residents is $59,279.
 This salary increases with each year of residency.
 So, for example, the average salary in the seventh year is $75,728.

 All physicians must be licensed to practice medicine.
 Licensure requirements tend to differ by state.
-Generally speaking, applicants must have graduated from an accredited M.D. or D.O. program, passed their licensing exams (USMLE or COMLEX), and successfully completed a residency program.
+Generally speaking, applicants must fulfill the following conditions:

 Step 7: Complete a fellowship (optional)